 Anti-psychiatry is a loose social movement that first emerged in the 1960s in Europe and the US, and it began as an ideological response to the treatment of mental illness in asylums at the time.
 Those supporting the movement were concerned about the poor conditions of many of these asylums, as well as the abusive and inhumane treatment that patients were subject to.
-In addition, anti-psychiatrists believed that the process of institutionalising patients in asylums, in general, would not aid their recovery but frustrate it.
-Anti-psychiatrists also argued that conditions like schizophrenia could not be real diseases because they did not involve any obvious brain changes, nor could they be detected by a physical test.
-Then there was the issue of psychiatry pathologising minority groups, such as homosexuals.
+In addition, anti-psychiatry proponents believed that the process of institutionalising patients in asylums, in general, would not aid their recovery but frustrate it.
+Those opposed to psychiatry also argued that conditions like schizophrenia could not be real diseases because they did not involve any obvious brain changes, nor could they be detected by a physical test (although, we now know that schizophrenia is associated with various structural brain changes).
+Then there was the issue of the psychiatric profession classifying homosexuality as a mental illness, which entrailed attempts to ‘cure’ gay people.

 The extreme brand of anti-psychiatry calls for the abolition of psychiatry, based on the harm that psychiatry causes patients.
 Truth be told, many patients have routinely suffered abuse at psychiatric hospitals, despite the improvements in psychiatric care over the decades.
 Indeed, according to one survey conducted in the UK, only one-third of patients detained under the Mental Health Act felt they had been treated with dignity and respect.
 Many ex-patients, based on the trauma and harm they suffered as a result of compulsory institutionalisation and treatment, will refer to themselves as ‘psychiatric survivors’, with some subscribing to anti-psychiatry beliefs.
 The label of ‘survivor’ and the tendency towards anti-psychiatry makes sense when you consider what the lived experience of these ex-patients was like.
 If you were regularly dehumanised while in a highly vulnerable state, and by people who were meant to take care of you, what would be your lasting impression of psychiatry?

-Anti-psychiatrists (made up of ex-patients, active patients, and professionals) may also refer to the dangers of psychiatric medication, as many of these can be iatrogenic (meaning that harmful complications or symptoms result from medical treatment).
+The anti-psychiatry movement (made up of ex-patients, active patients, and professionals) also brings attention to the dangers of psychiatric medication, as many of these can be iatrogenic (meaning that harmful complications or symptoms result from medical treatment).
 For instance, it’s not just various unpleasant side effects of medications that are common but more serious effects, such as dependence, addiction, and withdrawals (which is a particular risk with benzodiazepines, often prescribed for anxiety disorders).
 In psychiatry, iatrogenesis can also occur as a result of medical error, adverse drug reactions, malpractice, and negligence.

 Psychiatric iatrogenesis can manifest as both physical and psychological symptoms (indeed, psychiatric medications can sometimes worsen the mental health of people or cause psychological symptoms to arise that were absent before treatment).
 Akathisia, a movement disorder characterised by restlessness, is a common side effect of antipsychotic drugs (and an occasional side effect of SSRI antidepressants).
 The condition can be extremely distressing.
 And this distress has been associated with suicidality (increasing the risk of both suicidal ideation and suicide attempts).
 In addition, brain damage can result from the long-term use of antipsychotics, antidepressants, and benzodiazepines.